hrubymar10/MacCompileStuff/README.md

 # MacCompileStuff
 MacCompileStuff is bundle of precompiled universal libraries for The Battle for Wesnoth.
-This bundle also cantains build scripts for all of these libraries so they can be easily upgraded to latest version.
+This bundle also contains build scripts for all of these libraries so they can be easily upgraded to latest version.

 ### Branches
 * `master` - MacCompileStuff for Wesnoth's `master` branch